-Further to the statement of my honourable friend the Member for Hartlepool on 30 May 2009 , in which he announced the Government’s intention to transfer most of the functions of county courts to residential property tribunals under the Mobile Homes Act 1983 (as amended), I am today announcing that, subject to parliamentary consent, the residential property tribunals’ new jurisdiction will come into force on 6 April 2010.
+Further to the statement by the Under-Secretary of State for Children, Schools and Families, my hon.
+Friend the Member for Hartlepool (Mr. Wright) on 30 May 2009, in which he announced the Government’s intention to transfer most of the functions of county courts to residential property tribunals under the Mobile Homes Act 1983 (as amended), I am today announcing that, subject to parliamentary consent, the residential property tribunal’s new jurisdiction will come into force on 6 April 2010.

 The aim of the transfer of the jurisdiction is to provide residents of mobile homes (including caravans) and the owners of sites on which they are located, with a level playing field in the resolution of disputes, by providing access to a dedicated, low-cost specialist (housing) tribunal, which can deal with cases quickly and without the parties needing to be legally represented.